MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 ---
-title: Evaluate and pilot Microsoft Defender XDR security, an XDR solution that unifies threat data so you can take action.
+title: Pilot and deploy Microsoft Defender XDR
 description: What is XDR security?
 How can you evaluate a Microsoft XDR in Microsoft Defender XDR?
 Use this blog series to plan your Microsoft Defender XDR trial lab or pilot environment and test and pilot a security solution designed to protect devices, identity, data, and applications.
 Take that XDR seccurity test to production. search.appverid: met150 ms.service: defender-xdr